pjaos/ct6_meter_os/software/ct6_app_server/README_MFG.md

 # CT6 Test and Calibration.
-This document details how to bring up the CT6 hardware, test it and calibrate it.
+This document details how to install the software onto the RPi Pico W on the CT6 unit, test it and calibrate it.

 ## Installation of SW
 To use the tools to test and calibrate a CT6 unit the Linux package must be installed.